vladissta/Fusarium_Flax/README.md

 **Objectives:**

-* RNA and DNA sequencing data processing
+* RNA-seq and BS-seq sequencing data processing
 	* Alignment of reads to the reference genome
 	* Filtering and preprocessing data
 * Statistical analysis of contrasts between various conditions of flax and FOLINI